Its-Yayo/Macro-Calc/README.md

 $ cargo build
 ```

-THen u now can run it
+Then u now can run it
 ```bash
 $ cargo run
 ```